WhatsApp

 LIFESTYLE

-Lifestyle choices such as diet, stress, lack of exercise and weight gain may increase your risk of PMS.
+Lifestyle factors such as poor diet, stress, lack of exercise and weight gain may increase your risk of PMS.

 PSYCHOSOCIAL